gmlscripts/scripts/Data_Structures/Maps/ds_map_deep_clone.md

 ds_map_deep_clone
 =================

-Deeply clones a map to a new copy, cloning any nested maps and lists, and returning the created root map.
+Clones a map deeply to a new copy, cloning any nested maps and lists, and returning the created root map.

     map = ds_map_create();                  //      resulting map D: